wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-ballerina-websocket-endpoint-via-a-service.md

 ## Step 2: Build and deploy

-Now that we have connected the source repository, it's time to build and deploy the reading list service.
+Now that you have connected the source repository, it's time to build and deploy the chat service.

 ### Step 2.1: Build